rafaelaudy/child-companion/README.md

 ### Low priority

 - [ ] Add an about page and a donate button
-- [ ] Move server to a microservice in Python
+- [ ] Create python microserver to deal with the AI code
 - [ ] Scope and build user menu

 ---